jaredpalmer/razzle/README.md

     index.js             # Server entry point
 ```

-Note: While the default application is a universal React application with React Router 4 on an Express server.
-If don't want this setup, take a look at [any of the examples](https://github.com/jaredpalmer/razzle/tree/master/examples).
-Each one is installable with just a few commands.
+_Note: While the default application is a universal React application with React Router 4 on an Express server, if don't want this setup, have a look at [any of the examples](https://github.com/jaredpalmer/razzle/tree/master/examples).
+Each one is installable with just a few commands._

 Once the installation is done, you can run some commands inside the project folder: